wyartlab/Antinucci_Dumitrescu_et_al_2020/README.md

 **Fig 9:** Inhibitory_Opsin_Current_Clamp, Inhibitory_Opsin_CC_Short_AP_Inhibit, Inhibitory_Opsin_CC_Long_AP_Inhibit

 ### Folder organisation:
-All the scripts except Gapfree_AP_stim are dependant on the functions: exponentialFitGetTau & exponentialFitGetTauInhibitory (details within scripts) and the 2 excel files Rig_1_LED_power & Rig_2_LED_power.
-For this reason these 4 files need to be in same location as the python analysis scripts.
+All the scripts except Gapfree_AP_stim are dependant on the functions: *exponentialFitGetTau* & *exponentialFitGetTauInhibitory* (details within scripts) and the 2 excel files *Rig_1_LED_power* & *Rig_2_LED_power*.
+For this reason these 4 files need to be in same location as the python analysis scripts.\
-The Sample_data folder contains several .abf files that can be used to test every script.
-The details of each .abf file and which script it can be used with are in the Sample_data_info excel sheet.
+The *Sample_data* folder contains several .abf files that can be used to test every script.
+The details of each .abf file and which script it can be used with are in the *Sample_data_info* excel sheet.\
-The Analysis_output folder contains the outputs organised per script type.
+The *Analysis_output* folder contains the data extracted organised per script type.
 For the analysis to run correctly, this folder also needs to be present in the same location as the .py files

 ### Data Analysis: